 Python code:

-photofile = "/home/pi/Documents/weatherprojects/Dropbox-Uploader/dropbox_uploader.sh upload /home/pi/Documents/weatherprojects/{} {}".format(file_name, file_name)
+from subprocess import callphotofile = "/home/pi/Documents/weatherprojects/Dropbox-Uploader/dropbox_uploader.sh upload /home/pi/Documents/weatherprojects/{} {}".format(file_name, file_name) call ([photofile], shell=True)That's all for now!